Ibibio people: Political system

 Traditionally Ibibio society consists of communities that are made up of large families with blood affinity each ruled by their constitutional and religious head, known as the Ikpaisong.
 The Obong Ikpaisong ruled with the Mbong Ekpuk ('head of the families'), which together with the heads of the cults and societies constitute the Afe, Asan, or Esop Ikpaisong ('traditional council, shrine, or court').
 The decisions of the Obong Ikpaisong were enforced by members of the Ekpo or Obon society who act as messengers of the spirits and the military and police of the community.
 The chief will send masked individuals to confront a rule-breaker if the need arises.

 Ekpo members Ekpo Masquerades are always masked when performing their policing duties.
 Although their identities are almost always known, fear of retribution from the ancestors prevents most people from accusing those members who overstep their social boundaries, effectively committing police brutality.
 Membership is open to all Ibibio males, but one must have access to wealth to move into the politically influential grades.
 The main purpose of Ekpo is to protect its people and act as a defense against potential attackers.
 They are concerned with issues and emergencies that pertain to the safety of the town as a whole.
 In addition, it serves as an outlet for men to productively use energy to benefit everyone.

 In the months of June through December, the Ekpo society plays a large role in the community's life.
 Many activities such as farming, shopping, and obtaining food and water are prohibited on days in which the masks are out and being performed.
-Crimes also carry heavier consequences during this time period.
+Crimes also carry heavier consequences during this period.
 While the punishments are lighter today, a person caught stealing during the days of the Ekpo season in the 1940s would be killed by members of the Ekpo.
 It is known as a secret society despite the fact that the purpose and activities are widely known by the village.
 This is due to the fact that everyone must abide by certain laws during Ekpo season.
 The most important secrets are a series of code words and dance steps taught to initiates and used by members.
 Knowing these secrets allows members to travel freely during the season, and being caught traveling without knowing the secret terms and dance will result in being arrested.

 Prior to the gradual abolition of slavery in Nigeria by British colonial authorities beginning in the mid-1880s, Ibibio society ranked people, in descending order, as freeborn (amanisong), strangers or later immigrants (ududung), and slaves (ifn).
 Slaves were purchased in slave markets or captured through intergroup wars.
 Often people gave themselves or their children up as slaves when they could no longer provide for themselves or their families.
 Slaves were used as offerings in regular ritual human sacrifice, and through the mid-19th century, slaves were also slaughtered by the hundreds upon the death of important chiefs, with the belief that they would serve the deceased chief in the afterlife.